cloudnative-pg/cloudnative-pg/docs/src/recovery.md

 The previous example assumes that the application database and its owning user are named `app` by default.
-If the PostgreSQL cluster being restored uses different names upon exiting the recovery phase, you must specify these names as documented in ["Configure the application database"](#configure-the-application-database).
+If the PostgreSQL cluster being restored uses different names, you must specify these names before exiting the recovery phase, as documented in ["Configure the application database"](#configure-the-application-database).

 !!!
 Important